 Trento Cathedral is also where they issued the decrees of the Council of Trent that took place between 1545 and 1563 as a Counter-Reformation compelled by the Protestant Reformation.

 Don’t miss the early-Christian Basilica in the undergrounds of Trento Cathedral.
-You can access from a small door near the Duomo.
+You can access it from a small door near the Duomo.

 Address: Piazza Duomo.